fureter/contra_props_60mm_template/README.md

 If mesh settings are adjusted, care should be taken to match cell sizes at the interface between the background mesh and the overset mesh regions.

-Also, at 3100rad/s the local velocity at the propeller blade tips reaches ~130m/s (0.37Mach) which warrents the use of a compressible solver, rather than overPimpleDyMFoam.
+Also, at 3100rad/s the local velocity at the propeller blade tips reaches ~90m/s (0.27Mach) which is close to warrenting the use of a compressible solver, rather than overPimpleDyMFoam.